jdburgosr/softresize/README.md

 # softresize

 softresize give us four functions to handle the sizing of windows.
-The reference in all windows (except for the windows in the borders down and rigth) are the down bar and the righ column.
-So enlargue window will move the base bar of current buffer to up, and reduce will move it to down.
+The reference in all windows (except for the windows in the borders down and right) are the mode-line (the base bar) and the right column.
+So `enlarge-window` will move the mode-line of the current buffer upwards, and `reduce-window` will move it to downwards.
 Similar behavior will occur for horizontal resize.

 ## Instalation
 Clone this repo in local and add the load path to Emacs init fie.

-### For newest
+### For newcomers
-Im doing this because I remember me, when just was starting using emacs ;)
+I'm doing this because I remember me, when I was just starting to use emacs ;)

-1. First you have to clone this repo in your local machine because is not in MELPA or similar.
+1. First you have to clone this repo in your local machine because it is not in MELPA or any other package archive.
-2. Next add the code in Optional configuration to your init file.
+2. Next, add the code in Optional configuration to your init file.

 ### If Doom Emacs

-If you are in doom Emacs, you can paste this code to package.el file
+If you are using doom Emacs, you can paste this code to package.el file.

 ``` emacs-lisp
 (package! softresize
  :recipe (:host github :repo "jdburgosr/softresize"))
 ```

-And then paste the code in Optional configuration in your config.el file. ☺
+And then paste the code in Optional configuration in your config.el file ☺.

 ## Optional configuration